C09 Epiphany

 would all mankind embrace.

-We are called to be the evangelists, the good news bearers, of Christ.
+We are called to be the evangelists, the good news couriers, of Christ.

 HUMBLE EVANGELISTS

-We should respect the sincere agnostic and dedicated humanist.
-This means we must be ready to listen and well as to speak.
-Indeed, God may give them a word to speak to us which we desperately need to hear.
-Joy and enthusiasm, coupled with humility and respect, should characterise those who want the world “to taste and see the wonders of his grace.”
+We should respect the sincere agnostic and dedicated humanist; ready to listen them.
+Indeed, God may give them a word to speak to us which we need to hear.
+Exuberance, coupled with humility and respect, should characterise those who want the world “to taste and see the wonders of his grace.”

-I believe, is the attitude that should emerge from our Epiphany celebrations.
+Such humility is, I believe, the life style that should emerge from our Epiphany celebrations.

 THE LEGEND AND OUR PRIVILEGE

-Folk took Matthew’s scant description of three magi and turned them into Caspar, Melchior and Balthazar, representing the then known world of the East, Europe and Africa, was right.
+The more elaborate legend that grew around the Magi was essentially valid.
+It was an ‘folk theology.’
+They took Matthew’s scant description of three magi and turned them into Caspar, Melchior and Balthazar, representing the known world of that time: East, Europe and Africa, They were smart.
 Jesus the Christ does belong to the world, and people from every part of the world, and from every race and class, have found in him the revelation of God.

 THIS WE BELIEVE